fagbokforlaget/ForlagshusetLegacyIniBundle/README.md

 Authors Information
 ------------------

-This Bundle was created in 2017 by Ivan Herak (netgenlabs.com) and Igor Makowski (forlagshuset.no)
+This Bundle was created in 2017 by Ivan Herak (https://netgenlabs.com) and Igor Makowski (https://forlagshuset.no)